Admission to the MS degree program in environmental, health & safety management requires:

 - occupational safety

-Students who lack the background in the areas listed above may be admitted into the program.
-However, they will be required to take graduate-level courses to address any academic or work experience gaps.
-EHS background courses may be counted towards available program professional electives.
-Students requiring EHS background coursework in excess of available professional elective credit hours may complete the program by taking the required number of credits beyond the 48 quarter credit hour minimum.
+However, students who lack work experience or coursework in the areas listed above may be admitted into the program and will be required to take graduate-level EHS technical courses to address any academic or work experience gaps.
+EHS technical courses can be counted towards available program professional electives.
+Students requiring EHS technical coursework in excess of available professional elective credit hours may complete the program by taking the required number of credits beyond the 33 semester hour minimum.
+In addition, applicants with no EHS work experience may complete one or more semesters of related co-op.

 In addition to the RIT Graduate Application, candidates must submit